-When you launch Final Cut for the first time on a machine, or use the File - New Project menu command to create a new project.
-Final Cut will usually prompt you to choose an Easy Setup for your project.
+When you launch Final Cut for the first time on a machine, or use the File - New Project menu command to create a new project, Final Cut will usually prompt you to choose an Easy Setup for your project.
 This setup will determine most of your settings and preferences.
-The default setup in the MAC lab is DV NTSC 48khz, which will create a project where you can work with footage that is shot on DV, in NTSC format, with a 4:3 (TV standard) aspect ratio, and with 48khz sample rate, 16 bit audio.
+The default setup in the lab is DV NTSC 48khz, which will create a project where you can work with footage that is shot on DV, in NTSC format, with a 4:3 (TV standard) aspect ratio, and with 48khz sample rate, 16 bit audio.
 Unless you shot your project on a PAL camera or with a 16:9 (anamorphic or wide-screen) ratio, you will want to use this default setup.
 There are PAL and 16:9 setups in the Easy Setup pull-down menu, which you can select if you shot in those formats.
 (Note that if you use the New Project command to create a new project and are not prompted to use Easy Setup, your project has automatically been configured to match the last existing project, but you can access Easy Setup through the Final Cut Pro menu to change the setup.)
-Once you hit the Setup button and the project is created, create a folder named FCP your username in the Scratch directory on the local hard drive or on your FireWire drive and save your project to the folder.
-Remember, Scratch is the only directory that you have permission to write to on these workstations, so don't try to save anywhere else or your files may disappear.
+Once you hit the Setup button and the project is created, create a folder named Yourusername yourprojectname on the local Media drive or on your FireWire drive and save your project to the folder.
+Using your username in the folder title will ensure that the lab techs don't delete your folder accidentally.
 Update: If you use an HDV camera to shoot your project, make sure to use one of the HDV Easy Setups, and double-check that all the settings exactly match the settings you shot with - HDV cameras can be set to a number of different frame rates and aspect ratios.